MJKWoolnough/jslib/README.md

 }
 ```

-This fuction is used to set attributes and children on Nodes, and events on Nodes and other EventTargets.
+This fuction is used to set attributes and children on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s, and events on [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node)s and other [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)s.

-If the element passed is a HTMLElement or SVGElement, then a properties param is processed, applying attributes as per the [PropsObject](#dom_propsobject) type.
-Likewise, any events are set or unset on a passed EventTarget, as per the [PropsObject](#dom_propsobject) type.
+If the element passed is a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or [SVGElement](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement), then a properties param is processed, applying attributes as per the [PropsObject](#dom_propsobject) type.
+Likewise, any events are set or unset on a passed [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget), as per the [PropsObject](#dom_propsobject) type.

 For any Node, the children are set according to the [Children](#dom_children) value.

 This function returns the element passed to it.

-NB: Due to how this function uses instanceof to determine what can be applied to it, it will fail in unexpected ways with types created from proxies of the DOM classes, such as those used with window.open().
+NB: Due to how this function uses instanceof to determine what can be applied to it, it will fail in unexpected ways with types created from proxies of the DOM classes, such as those used with [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open)

 ### <a name="dom_autofocus">autoFocus</a>
 ```typescript
 <T extends FocusElement>(node: T, inputSelect = true) => T;
 ```

-This queues a focus method call to the passed element, and will call select on any HTMLInputElement or HTMLTextAreaElement, unless false is passed as the second param.
+This queues a focus method call to the passed element, and will call select on any [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) or [HTMLTextAreaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTextAreaElement), unless false is passed as the second param.

 ### <a name="dom_children">Children</a>
 ```typescript
 string | Node | NodeList | HTMLCollection | Children[];
 ```

-This type is a string, Node, NodeList, HTMLCollection, or a recursive array of those.
+This type is a string, [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node), [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection), or a recursive array of those.

 ### <a name="dom_createdocumentfragment">createDocumentFragment</a>
 ```typescript
 (children?: Children) => DocumentFragment;
 ```

-This function creates a DocumentFragment that contains any [Children](#dom_children) passed to it, as with [amendNode](#dom_amendnode).
+This function creates a [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) that contains any [Children](#dom_children) passed to it, as with [amendNode](#dom_amendnode).

 ### <a name="dom_dombind">DOMBind</a>
 ```typescript